rmculpepper/sexp-rewrite/README.md

 the first `if`; there are still `if` expressions left in the `else` branch.
 Now run the `cond-else-absorb-if` tactic.
 There's a keybinding for `sexprw-execute-tactic` that makes executing a specific tactic
-quicker: `C-c C-d x`.
+quicker: `C-c C-s x`.
 Then type `cond-else-absorb-if` at the prompt (you can use tab completion to save typing).
 The `if` expression gets "absorbed" into the `cond`.
 There's just one `if` left, but it's inside a `let`, so let's leave it alone for now.